 - Clean microwave ovens, ovens, and toaster crumb tray.

 - Do not blend hot liquid in blenders, they can explode even when covered.
+If you must then be careful.

 G. Kitchen floor and counters